 When to haggle

-So now that the time is ripe for haggling, the question is, when is it acceptable to haggle in Australia?
+So now that the time is ripe for bargaining, the question is, when is it acceptable to haggle in Australia?

-Harmen Oppewal is a professor of marketing at Monash University.
-He says bigger ticket items such as white goods and cars offer the best chance to negotiate on price and customisable features, as do second-hand goods where the value of the item is up for debate.
+Oppewal suggests that bigger ticket items such as white goods and cars offer the best chance to negotiate on price and customisable features, as do second-hand goods where the value of the item is up for debate.
 You can also try negotiating on services such as insurance and mortgages when entering into a contract or renewing.
 There wouldn't usually be a sign in a shop inviting customers to haggle, so it's up to you to politely and confidently initiate the conversation about whether a special deal can be done.

 So that's the theory, but does it work in practice?
-According to these haggling practitioners it certainly does.
+According to these bargaining practitioners it certainly does.

-When Louise Wedgwood bought a new bed and mattress in-store at one of the big furniture chains, she decided to try haggling, bargaining down the price and getting delivery thrown in for free.
+When Louise Wedgwood bought a new bed and mattress in-store at one of the big furniture chains, she decided to try bargaining, bargaining down the price and getting delivery thrown in for free.

 "I think it never hurts to ask whether there's room to move on the price you're quoted, especially if it's a big company and not a small family business," she says.
 "I would always be polite and not greedy about it, but not afraid to ask the question in a business-like manner, because it's a business transaction after all."